Execution Guided Line-by-Line Code Generation: Experiments

 \section{Experiments}

-\paragraph{Implementation Details} We conduct our experiments using two LLMs across different parameter scales: DeepSeek-Coder-1.3B \cite{guo2024deepseek}, which is small enough to run locally on our machines {(NVIDIA GeForce RTX 2080 Ti and RTX 3090 GPUs)}, and a large open-source model, DeepSeek-V3-0324 \cite{liu2024deepseek} which we use through a cloud inference endpoint.
+\paragraph{Implementation Details} We conduct our experiments using two LLMs across different parameter scales: DeepSeek-Coder-1.3B \cite{guo2024deepseek}, which is small enough to run locally on our machines (NVIDIA GeForce RTX 2080 Ti and RTX 3090 GPUs), and a large open-source model, DeepSeek-V3-0324 \cite{liu2024deepseek}, which we use through a cloud inference endpoint.
 We use \textit{Fireworks AI} which was chosen based on two criteria: a modest cost, and the availability of a log probability output that is required to perform the CFG (\autoref{eq:cfg}).
 The full code used for our experiments is provided in the supplementary materials.

-\paragraph{Hyperparameter Settings} As explained in \autoref{subsec:inference_loop}, given a task, multiple hyperparameters are tried to create a diversity of candidates.
+\paragraph{Hyperparameter Settings} As explained in \autoref{subsec:parallel_multi_agent}, our method launches multiple parallel agents for each task.
+Each agent is assigned a different hyperparameter configuration.
 The following hyper-parameter sets were used in our experiments: $s=3$, $t\in\{0.7,0.75,0.85,0.95,1.2,1.5\}$, $d\in\{2,3,6,8\}$, $\gamma\in\{0,0.5,1,3\}$.
-Additionally, we evaluate both $p_0$ prompts, see \autoref{Method} and appendix \autoref{app:prompts}.
+Additionally, we evaluate both $p_0$ prompt \bl{templates}, see \autoref{Method} and appendix \autoref{app:prompts}.

 \paragraph{Evaluation Benchmark}